Akiyama2020/home/markdown/01_WhatIsMarkdown.md

 - GitHubでのMarkdown拡張機能

 >- How the Markdown format makes styled collaborative editing easy
-- How Markdown differs from traditional formatting approaches
+>- How Markdown differs from traditional formatting approaches
-- How to use Markdown to format text
+>- How to use Markdown to format text
-- How to leverage GitHub’s automatic Markdown rendering
+>- How to leverage GitHub’s automatic Markdown rendering
-- How to apply GitHub’s unique Markdown extensions
+>- How to apply GitHub’s unique Markdown extensions

-# Markdownとは何か?
+# Markdownとは何か

 >What is Markdown?